Are you trying to keep cool during the summer but don’t want to spend a ton of money doing it?

 A low water alarm alerts you for when it’s time to refill the water tank and it also includes an ice compartment for cooling the air faster.
 Finally, a remote control and energy-saving timer are included for those who want to enjoy the maximum convenience.

-Perhaps you’re looking for a small portable air conditioner that’s best suited for personal use.
+Perhaps you’re looking for a small and affordable portable air conditioner that’s best suited for personal use.

 If so, this is your top choice at the cheapest price.